 As Governors and Headteacher, we have looked in detail at the options available to us and we have agreed that becoming an academy, as part of the Ridgeway Education Trust (RET), is the best solution.
 This is the family of schools which contains Didcot Girls’ School and St Birinus School.
-Therefore, we are now embarking on the next stage to hear your views and explore the opportunity in more detail to establish whether this would be the best way to safeguard the distinctive education offered by Sutton Courtenay Church of England Primary School, which we value so much.
+Therefore, having heard the views of all stakeholders and found them to be overwhelmingly positive, we are in the process of registering this application with the Department for Education.

 We believe that the best way to serve the future of this school is to join RET as an academy, because:

 * RET has a strong, moral ethos of service, striving for excellent outcomes for all children, regardless of prior educational attainment, specific educational needs or background.